quantling/pyndl/doc/source/quickstart.rst

 From Corpus to Long Format
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

+Often the corpus which should be analysed is only a raw utf-8 encoded text file that contains huge amounts of text.
+From here on we will refer to such a file as a corpus file.
+In the corpus files several documents can be stored with  a ``---end.of.document---`` or ``---END.OF.DOCUMENT---`` string marking where an old document finished and a new document starts.

-Often the corpus which should be analysed is only a raw utf-8 encoded corpus file.
-Therefore, the :py:mod:`pyndl.preprocess` module (besides other things) provides the functionality to directly generate an event file based on a raw corpus file and filter it:
+The :py:mod:`pyndl.preprocess` module (besides other things) provides the functionality to directly generate an event file based on a raw corpus file and filter it: